 When coloring over your red hue, stick to warm-toned blacks and browns, as these work best with the undertones of red hair.

-Use Green Shampoo
+Green Shampoo To Remove Red

 The shampoo works the same way as one removes green from blonde hair.
 This is an excellent method when your hair isn’t red but has red undertones.